rahulyhg/sunrise-sunset/readme.txt

 Stable tag: 1.1.2
 License: GPLv2

-SunriseSunset displays sunrise and sunset times for the capital cities of the America (including miscellaneous cities).
+Displays sunrise and sunset times for the capital cities of the America (including miscellaneous cities).
 Times displayed are local time.

 I would love to hear from you: rexposadas@yahoo.com

 == Description ==

-This widget displays the sunrise and sunset times for select cities.
+Displays sunrise and sunset times for the capital cities of the America (including miscellaneous cities).
+Times displayed are local time.

 IF YOU ARE UPGRADING please change the settings of the widget in the dashboard right after upgrading.

 IF YOU ARE A DESIGNER: I am looking for someone to help me skin the widget.
-I'll add you to the list of contributes if you help make the widget look presentable.
+I'll add you to the list of contributors.

 Please email me if you have any questions or requests: rexposadas@yahoo.com

 Options includes:
-1) What city to display.
+* What city to display.
-2) Should sunrise be displayed?
+* Should sunrise be displayed?
-3) Should sunset be displayed?
+* Should sunset be displayed?
-4) The title display at the top of the widget.
+* The title display at the top of the widget.

 == Installation ==